SEA Achievements 2011

 - Nickel Institute / CETS Nickel Working Group

 - DECC Focus Groups regarding new climate change agreements

-8. The SEA has developed a partnership with the Health & Safety Executive regarding biological monitoring of exposure to workplace carcinogens, in particular hexavalent chromium, soluble nickel and cadmium.
+8. The SEA has continued its partnership with the Health & Safety Executive regarding biological monitoring of exposure to workplace carcinogens, in particular hexavalent chromium, soluble nickel and cadmium.
 The initial results of the programme are very encouraging and clearly show that where companies work in accordance with the sector’s best practice guidelines, then exposure levels are comparable with background levels.
 A full report is due in Spring 2012.